fewrux/fewrux/README.md

 -->
 Computer Science student with a background in advertising agencies as a Copywriter and Account Manager, leading teams and serving large clients in-house.

-* :computer: JavaScript, CSS, HTML
+* :computer: Stacks ---> JavaScript, CSS, HTML
-* 🔭 Learning React, Node.js and Express.js, Java, Ruby
+* 🔭 Learning ---> React, Node.js and Express.js, Java, Ruby
 * :mailbox: LinkedIn Profile ---> https://www.linkedin.com/in/felipecrubio/

 🌱 Fun fact: in life outside of LinkedIn, I am a Yoga teacher and I have lived in an Ashram for 7 months as a retreatant and resident teacher.
 Whenever I can, I travel to collaborate on ecovillage, agroforestry, and bio construction projects.